 If you have had the opportunity to visit the Picketwire Canyonlands, at least once, you would understand why hundreds of families come here to spend their holiday each year.
 Time spent in this historic place is always a charm.

 Hikers, historians, and writers who want to craft a good research paper about dinosaurs, should visit the Canyonlands on a regular basis.
+It features the largest dinosaur tracks in Norht America, plus prehistoric rock art and ancient ruins.

-Offerings of the Picketwire Canyonlands
+Activities at the Picketwire Canyonlands

 Hidden, yet easily accessed in Southeast Colorado, Picketwire is located within the Comanche National Grassland, close to La Junta.
 There are many side attractions and things that will make you become a regular visitor to the Canyonlands.